 50 viewers are watching a 30 minute live-stream= 25 Viewer hours

-If you have not recorded your live-stream and are just streaming it to your viewers, only your streaming bandwidth is getting consumed.
+If you have not recorded your live-stream and are just streaming it to your viewers, only your streaming data is getting consumed.
 If you plan to record your live-stream and make it a VOD, expect your viewer hours to increase and your streaming bandwidth and storage to get consumed.
 Therefore, viewer hours increase when: